-So often, couples will wait to say the “L” word.
+So often, couples wait to say the “L” word.

-They become afraid that if they were to tell their partner that they love them, they will either make themselves vulnerable or scare their partner.
+They are afraid that by telling their partner that they love them, they either make themselves vulnerable or scare their partner.

-If you feel like you love your partner and truly feel that in your heart, don’t be afraid to let them know.
+Love for your partner runs deep now, don’t be afraid to let them know.

-The problem with keeping this to yourself is that you will constantly be wondering what your partner thinks and feels.
+The problem with keeping this to yourself is that you constantly wonder what your partner thinks and feels.

 This is dangerous.

-Your thoughts will become more and more desperate over time especially if your partner hasn’t told you that they love you yet.
+Your thoughts become more and more desperate over time, especially when your partner hasn’t told you that they love you yet.

-This tends to happen when you are besieged with these kinds of thoughts.
+This happens when you are besieged with these thoughts.

-You may stop showing them affection the way you used to because you don’t know if they have the same feelings.
+You stop showing them affection how you used to, fearing they don’t share the same feelings.

 In essence, you stop being a partner and become a nervous wreck filled with doubt.